 Edinburgh is over 100 years old, having started as a military airbase and then transferred into private ownership.
 GIP II was able to identify and execute on the latent opportunities to create value across multiple commercial and operational activities.

-Through GIP II’s ownership, Edinburgh has been transformed with the help of GIP’s Operations team who have worked alongside airport management to grow traffic, connectivity and consumer choice while enhancing the infrastructure and service offering at the airport.
+Through GIP II’s ownership, Edinburgh has been transformed with the help of GIP’s Business Improvement team who have worked alongside airport management to grow traffic, connectivity and consumer choice while enhancing the infrastructure and service offering at the airport.
 Examples of these improvements include:

 |Security and Check-in Transformation|| |